SPEEM-App/speem/README.md

 SPEEM is provided under the MIT License.

 ## FAQ
-- **Why startung this project**: Simple, I just wanted to learn Substrate and FRAME pallet developmnet as deep as possible, so I decided to build tooling around them in order to better understand them.
+- **Why starting this project**: Simple, I just wanted to learn Substrate and FRAME pallet developmnet as deep as possible, so I decided to build tooling around them in order to better understand them.
 - **Why that name (Substrate & Pallet Engineering & Environment Management)**: I already owned the speem.app domain name, so I did what I can to match the names.
 And hey, did you look at what FRAME means?.